-GemStone Technical Support offers, at an additional charge, 24x7 emergency technical support.
-This support entitles customers to contact us 24 hours a day, 7 days a week, 365 days a year, if they encounter problems that cause their production application to go down, or that have the potential to bring their production application down.
-For more details, contact your GemStone account manager.
+GemTalk offers, at an additional charge, 24x7 emergency technical support.
+This support entitles customers to contact us 24 hours a day, 7 days a week, 365 days a year, for issues impacting a production system.
+For more details, contact GemTalk Support Renewals.